 In the end, The Last Tang Standing is a relatable, fun, sassy, and witty read.
 It is essentially a cozy comfortable feel-good read that brings to you an ideal mix of romance, drama, and humour.

 - If you love chick-lit reads.

 - If you are looking for books set in contemporary south-east Asia.

 - If you are looking for a book that is about love, friendship, and self-discovery.

 - If a combination of sass and good old Asian drama excites you.

 - If you enjoyed Crazy Rich Asians and are looking for something on similar lines.

 Skip the book if

-- You don’t like thrillers.
+- If you don’t like chick-lit novels.